IT’S NOT JUST YOU !

 Funny, I still feel like 30 inside.

-Anyway, life begins with grandkids, right? – I just love young Mark; man, can he throw a ball!
-He throws so hard, it hurts to catch!
+Anyway, life begins with grandkids, right? – I just love young Mark; man, can he throw a baseball – he throws so hard, it hurts to catch!

-Currently, we can’t explain the reason why we lose first our abilities and then our faculties, but our understanding is improving as more information is posted to the online literature.
+Although currently, it is not possible to explain the root cause of the cascade by which we lose first our abilities and then our faculties, the sequence of events is becoming clearer as more information is posted to the online literature.

 UNDERSTANDING THE BASICS